 – the atmosphere within the committee is conducive to discussion.

-The internal rules of the Supervisory Board provide that the Remuneration and Appointments Committee, first set up in 2000, must be made up of a minimum of two and a maximum of five members, selected from the members of the Supervisory Board other than the Chairman of the Board, of which more than half are selected from the independent members.
+The rules of procedure of the Supervisory Board provide that the Remuneration and Appointments Committee, first set up in 2000, must be made up of a minimum of two and a maximum of five members, selected from the members of the Supervisory Board, of whom more than half are selected from the independent members.

 The members of the Remuneration and Appointments Committee are the following:

 |Nomination and Remuneration Committee members||Date of first appointment||Expiry date of appointment||2017 attendance rate|